 If an underpayment or overpayment spans more than one interest-rate period, interest is calculated based on the rate in effect for each interest-rate period.
 Interest for each interest-rate period is calculated for the number of days in the period, divided by 365.
 The calculation is rounded to two decimal places.

 Interest Calculation Formula

-(underpayment) x (interest rate) x (number of days) / 365
+(underpayment) x (number of days) x (rate) / 365

 Example: Interest on a tax return due Sept.
-30, 2019 and paid on July 18, 2023 with a tax-due balance of \$1,500 would be:
+30, 2022 and paid on July 18, 2024 with a tax-due balance of \$1,500 would be: